-Currently, in Dr. Ni Chonghaile’s research group, I am investigating the apoptotic BCL-2 family in multiple myeloma, with the aim of identifying novel therapeutic combinations using innovative BH3 profiling technology.
-I am hoping to gain funding to begin my PhD next year.
+I started a Breakthrough Cancer Research Funded PhD in Dr. Ní Chonghaile’s research group in 2020.
+I am investigating the apoptotic BCL-2 family in multiple myeloma, with the aim of identifying novel therapeutic combinations using innovative BH3 profiling technology.

 Dr. Louise Walsh graduated with a first class honors degree in Science from Maynooth University.
 Louise’s PhD assessed the role of bromodomain proteins in invasive lobular carcinoma.
-Louise is as gifted in the lab as she was on the football pitch where she could swing a hurl or a boot as a dual gaelic football and hurling player.
 Congratulations to Louise who is currently working as a Science and Business Liaison for Legend Biotech.

-My name is Christian Vu, I am visiting from the University of Oregon.
-Currently, I am studying Human Physiology to hopefully one day become a Physical Therapist or maybe even a researcher.
-One of the reasons I chose to come study in Ireland was its deep cultural history.
+Christian Vu a visiting student from the University of Oregon.
+He was studying Human Physiology to hopefully one day become a Physical Therapist One of the reasons he chose to come study in Ireland was its deep cultural history.